pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/led-strip-quick-start.md

 Connect the Nexus to the Configurator using USB.
 5V will now be available on port A, B and C. If you're using many LEDs, consider using an external 5V power supply.

 ### Define the 3 LEDs
-- Click on *Wire Ordening Mode*.
+- Click on *Wire Ordering Mode*.
 The 16x16 matrix will become greenish.
 - Select a square in the matrix.
 A '0' should now be displayed in it.
 - Select *Color* as *Function*
 - Now select another square in the matrix.
 A '1' should now be displayed in it.